smart-data-models/dataModel.UrbanMobility/GtfsCalendarDateRule/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `appliesOn`:  Date (in YYYY-MM-DD format) this rule applies to.
 It shall be obtained from the GTFS `date` field  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `exceptionType`: Same as GTFS `exception_type` field.
 Enum:'1, 2'  - `hasService`: Service to which this rule applies to.
-Derived from `service_id`  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Derived from `service_id`  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type: It has to be GtfsCalendarDateRule
 Required properties
 - `appliesOn`  - `exceptionType`  - `hasService`  - `id`  - `type`
 See [https://developers.google.com/transit/gtfs/reference/#calendar_datestxt](https://developers.google.com/transit/gtfs/reference/#calendar_datestxt)